 June 2018: Legislation HR 1791 passed in the US House of Representatives.
 To become law, the same bill would need to be passed by the Senate.
 The legislation was received in the Senate and referred to the Committee on Energy and Natural Resources.

 December 2018: The Senate added the Mountains to Sound Greenway National Heritage Area legislation in the major public-lands bill that also included the bipartisan legislation to permanently reauthorize the Land and Water Conservation Fund.
 In the final weeks of the 115th United States Congress, the Mountains to Sound Greenway came within inches of designation as a National Heritage Area.
 Despite passionate support from both sides of the aisle, a procedural objection blocked the vote.

 116th U.S. Congress

 At the start of the 116th Congress, we saw the unexpected revival of the major public-lands bill.
 This is the largest bipartisan legislative package of public lands bills assembled by Congress in over a decade which includes permanent reauthorization of the Land and Water Conservation Fund (LWCF), as well as legislation to designate the Mountains to Sound Greenway as a National Heritage Area.
-With enthusiastic bipartisan support for permanent authorization of the LWCF and the more than one hundred bills that would contribute towards natural resources in communities across the country, lawmakers were committed to see this legislation pass both chambers.
+With enthusiastic bipartisan support for permanent authorization of the LWCF and the more than one hundred bills that would contribute toward natural resources in communities across the country, lawmakers were committed to see this legislation pass both chambers.